Nermine-1/skin-cancer-detection/README.md

 The training process will:
 - Load and preprocess the data
+- Calculate class weights to handle imbalanced dataset
-- Build the CNN model
+- Build the improved CNN model with batch normalization
+- Apply data augmentation (rotation, shifting, zooming, flipping)
-- Train for 25 epochs with validation split of 20%
+- Train with early stopping (patience=10) and learning rate scheduling
 - Save the best model to `models/skin_cancer_model.h5` based on validation accuracy
+- Save training history to `models/training_history.pkl`

 ### Making Predictions